maiah/synth/README.md

 ### Adding middleware into a specific route

-Adding middleware into a speficif route is done thru `route` method.
+Adding middleware into a specific route is done thru `route` method.
 The middleware method signature is the same.
 Add it before the request handler like below.
 ```dart
 ...
 bool someMiddleware(req, res) {